JuliaGraphics/ColorTypes.jl/README.md

 ![Types](images/types.png "Types")

-- `Paint` is the general term used for any object exported by this package.  `Transparent` indicates an object with alpha-channel information; `AbstractColor` means that it has no alpha-channel.
+- `Color` is the general term used for any object exported by this package.  `TransparentColor` indicates an object with alpha-channel information; `OpaqueColor` means that it has no alpha-channel.

-- `Color` is a 3-component color (like RGB = red, green, blue);
+- `OpaqueColor{T,3}` is a 3-component color (like RGB = red, green, blue);
-  `AbstractGray` is a 1-component "color" (e.g., grayscale).
+  `OpaqueColor{T,1}` is a 1-component "color" (e.g., grayscale).

-- Most colors have both `AlphaColor` and `ColorAlpha` variants; for example, `RGB` has both `ARGB` and `RGBA`.
+- Most opaque colors have both `AlphaColor` and `ColorAlpha` variants;
+  for example, `RGB` has both `ARGB` and `RGBA`.
 These indicate different underlying storage in memory: `AlphaColor` stores the alpha-channel first, then the color, whereas `ColorAlpha` stores the color first, then the alpha-channel.
 Storage order can be particularly important for interfacing with certain external libraries (e.g., OpenGL and Cairo).

 ## Colors